Umxhentso

-This dancing includes overt shoulder movements that include shaking the thoracic and the rest of the upper body, stomping barefoot.
-Umxhentso is usually accompanied by a drum beat or slow vocal music called ukhombela with clapping to give the dancers a rhythm to follow.
+This dancing includes overt shoulder movements that include shaking the thoracic (this is called ukutyityimba) and the rest of the upper body, stomping barefoot.
+Umxhentso is usually accompanied by a drum beat or slow vocal music called ukombela with clapping to give the dancers a rhythm to follow.

 Characteristics

-Xhosa people wear beaded clothes when they perform umxhentso the name of these traditional garment is called umbhaco.
+Xhosa people wear beaded clothes when they perform umxhentso.
+The name of these traditional garments is umbhaco, while their cousins, the Zulus, wear animal hide (men) and colourful clothing and beads (women).
 They usually paint themselves prior to performing.
 Umxhentso is mostly performed in the Transkei homeland in the Eastern Cape Province of South Africa where the tradition is still valued.